adammcmillan7/akari-game/readme.md

 ### View

 View holds all code involved with the GUI.
 AppLauncher.java is the launching point of the application; the start() method launches the JavaFX GUI.
 AppLauncher creates a PuzzleLibrary from the Sample Puzzles and instatiates a Model that takes this PuzzleLibrary as a parameter.
 Likewise, instantiation of a Controller takes Model as a parameter.
-The GUI is composed of a multitude of components organized in a heirarchy as seen below.
+The GUI is composed of a multitude of components organized in a hierarchy as seen below.
 The parent component, AppView, is instantiated in AppLauncher.java.

 ![Chart1](https://user-images.githubusercontent.com/77686811/171518171-f80184b0-bcba-4a3a-b504-cbfa6b7c20d7.PNG)
 ![Chart2](https://user-images.githubusercontent.com/77686811/171518173-3d784083-59fd-43e0-8368-d1a5024e1dbe.PNG)